What Is the Best Age to Begin Swimming Lessons?

 - Bring your child to the local pool to learn to play in the water.
 This means you will also have to get in the water.
-Most water parks or public pools have a special area for toddlers to play in with a gradual grade of water level starting at zero and up to 18 inches.
+Most water parks or public pools have a special area for toddlers to play in with a zero-gradience up to 18 inches.
 This is ideal for even infants to sit in, parents to sit along side, while the toddler is romping around in the water.
 Since you are very near, let them experiment and when they fall over be there to pick them up but don't panic, just calmly explain for them to put their arms out to catch themselves and try and stand up.
 This is a big accomplishment when they learn that they can fall, get wet or splashed in the face, stand back up and be OK.

 - If you own a pool, play with your children on the steps or shallowest area and hold them as you walk through the deeper water.
 Slightly bounce them around so they can feel what buoyancy feels like.
 These exercises show them the water is a fun place to be and that it generally feels good and is a safe place to be.
 We started doing this when our children were one year olds and by the time they were two (the next season), they were happily jumping in off the side of the pool into our arms and "walking" around the edge of the pool with their arms.
 We taught them the words, "kick, kick, kick!" while we were holding them, and "hold on to the side" while we were taking them for a "ride" ending at the side of the pool.
-At this young age, only introduce the word kick because that is what they would need to do if they fell in the pool.
+At this young age, introduce a few words to reinforce safety and skill such as "kick" "hold the wall" "hold your breath."